gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-Reliance upon any non-English translation is at your own risk; UpdraftPlus can give no guarantees that translations from the original English are accurate.
+Non-English translators are provided by volunteers, and wordpress.org does not give plugin developers control over their translations; thus relying on them is at your own risk; UpdraftPlus cannot guarantee that translations from the original English are accurate.

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.23.12: Fixes an issue that prevented some database restores from completing due to a change in wpdb in WordPress 6.4.
+* 1.23.13: Fixes issues that prevented incremental backups from running via WP-CLI or Cron when the option to backup mu-plugins was enabled but no mu-plugins existed and prevented OneDrive authentication flow.
 Various further tweaks.
 A recommended update for all.